hanselowski/athene_system/README.md

 1. python pipeline.py --help for more details

-        python pipeline.py --pipeline_type=train
+        e.g.: python pipeline.py -p crossv holdout ftrain ftest

-    The classifier and corresponding features (Installation, step 2) will be loaded and a prediction will be executed on the unlabled test stances.
+        * crossv: runs 10-fold cross validation on train / validation set and prints the results
+        * holdout: trains classifier on train and validation set, tests it on holdout set and prints the results
+        * ftrain: trains classifier on train/validation/holdout set and saves it to athene_systems/data/fnc-1/mlp_models
+        * ftest: predicts stances of unlabeled test set based on the model (see Installation, step 2)

+    After _ftest_ was executed, the labeled stances will be saved to disk:

 		cat athene_system/data/fnc-1/fnc_results/submission.csv